merely-useful/py-rse/index.md

 when people start to think about documenting their software.
-We start with tips for writing good docstrings, before considering more detailed documentation like tutorials, cookbooks and frequently-asked question (\gref{FAQ}{faq}\index{FAQ (Frequency Asked Questions)}\index{Python package!FAQ}) lists.
+We start with tips for writing good docstrings, before considering more detailed documentation like tutorials, cookbooks and frequently asked question (\gref{FAQ}{faq}\index{FAQ (Frequency Asked Questions)}\index{Python package!FAQ}) lists.
 Clearly defining your audience can make it easier to determine which types of documentation you need to provide,